etkecc/baibot/docs/configuration/text-generation.md

 - `command_prefix`: indicates that the bot would require that messages be prefixed with the command prefix (e.g. `!bai`) and would ignore all messages that are not prefixed

 By default, the bot is **auto-configured (upon joining a new room)** to use the `no` setting in rooms that only include 2 users (you and the bot), and `command_prefix` in rooms with more than 2 users.
 To prevent surprises, the bot will **not** adjust this setting subsequently.
-You can manually adjust it via `!bai config room set-prefix-requirement-type VALUE`.
+You can manually adjust it via `!bai config room text-generation set-prefix-requirement-type VALUE`.

 Example: `!bai config room text-generation set-prefix-requirement-type command_prefix` (this can also be set globally, see [🛠️ Room Settings](./README.md#room-settings))